-- 4.4 On 12 December DLUHC published a policy statement on Local Government Finance Settlement 2023/24 and 2024/25.
-This is provided in Appendix A7, and sets out the intention for Business Rates, Council Tax, and settlement grants.
-This provides a strong indication of what local authorities can expect from the Provisional Finance Settlement which is anticipated in the week commencing 19 December.
-Clarity on the 2024/25 Finance Settlement is unlikely to go beyond confirming in principle, a continuation of a core settlement similar to the current year.
-The Policy Statement also notes reserve balances held by some local authorities have increased significantly in recent years, and local authorities are encouraged to consider using reserves to maintain services under the current inflationary pressures. - 4.5 Core Funding Streams this includes the Revenue Support Grant and the Rural Services Delivery Grant.
-The below will be subject to further change on release of the Local Government Finance Settlement.
+4.4 On 12 December DLUHC published a policy statement on Local Government Finance Settlement 2023/24 and 2024/25.
+This is provided in Appendix A8, and sets out the intention for Business Rates, Council Tax, and settlement grants.
+The Policy Statement also notes reserve balances held by some local authorities have increased significantly in recent years, and local authorities are encouraged to consider using reserves to maintain services under the current inflationary pressures.
+This provided a strong indication of what local authorities could expect from the Provisional Finance Settlement.